nbo245/InterMeas/README.md

 An R Shiny dashboard wrapping a few python scripts and object detection algorithms into an easy to use internode measurment workflow.

 TODO:
-* change input$prep_button to take user input values w/ defaults set to 1 and 10
 * add progress bars to appropriate section (cropping, yolo annotating, prep, and Internodal measurements)
 * add slickR to visulize outputs during final internodal measurement step
 * write tutorial on how to go from input images to final output